Preservation Equity Project

 CONTRIBUTE TO THE PRESERVATION EQUITY PROJECT FUND

 The Preservation Durham Board will review completed grant applications and award historic house repair grant awards to eligible applicants, properties, and projects in the target area.
 The applicants will be reviewed on a monthly basis as funds are available.
 When an application is approved, PD will work directly with pre-selected contractors.
+In approved situations, the applicant can work with their own contractor and be reimbursed on approved work.

 Grant funds will pay the contractor directly to complete the work.
 Grant awards range from $1,000 to $6,500 as determined by the review board.
 Funds for the grant were received by our generous donors.
 None of the funds were received from the government.